Rewriting Modulo Traced Comonoid Structure: Monoidal theories and hypergraphs

 By combining the above theorems and definitions we obtain the category \(\cspdhyp\) with objects \emph{discrete cospans of hypergraphs}.
-Since the legs of each cospan are discrete hypergraphs with \(n\) vertices, this is another PROP.
+Since the legs of each cospan are discrete hypergraphs with \(n\) nodes, this is another PROP.

 \begin{exa} Recall the labelled hypergraph \(F\) from \autoref{ex:labelled-hypergraph}.
 We assign interfaces to it as the cospan \(\cospan{3}[f]{F}[g]{3}\), where